Wrench002/preprocess_harmonize/README.md

 Please follow modular structure and submit clean PRs with explanations.

 🙏 Acknowledgments
-Inspired by pipelines from ESA, ISRO, and the open geospatial community
+Inspired by pipelines from ISRO and the open geospatial community.

 Built on: GDAL, Rasterio, NumPy, SciPy, Anaconda